PrasannaL15/EmailSender/README.md

 python email_send.py
 ```

-This will send emails to all recipients listed in `recipients.csv`.
+This will send emails to all recipients listed in `recipients.csv` after allowing users to preview the email content.

 ## Notes

-- If using Gmail, generate an **App Password** instead of using your actual password
+- Ensure "Less Secure Apps" access is enabled if required.
 - Verify email content in `email_body.html` before running the script.

 ## Troubleshooting